NEU-CS-7250-S21-Staff/Assignment--Brushing_and_Linking/README.md

 dispatcher.on('selectionUpdated', callback1);
 ```
 where `callback1` is a callback function for when the event happens.
-However, to have multiple listeners for that same event you would need to have unique suffixes for the same string beginning with '`.`'.
+However, to have multiple listeners for that same event, you would need to have unique suffixes for the same string beginning with '`.`'.
-E.g., to have both the line chart and table listening to scatterplot updates we could have
+E.g., to have both the line chart and table listening to scatterplot updates, we could have
 ```js
 dispatcher.on('selectionUpdated.sp-to-lc', callback1);
 dispatcher.on('selectionUpdated.sp-to-tab', callback1);